Home > Hub article > College – Making the Right Choice

 - What’s available varies widely

-- Richmond local offer lists colleges that yp in the borough have attended, for example
+- Richmond and Kingston’s local offer lists colleges that young people in the borough have attended, for example

-- But typing ‘further education colleges borough or county’ yielded results
+- Typing ‘further education colleges borough or county’ yields results

 - Word of mouth – other parents most likely